mistersmee/dmenu/README.md

 - `-P` for password mode: hide user input
 - `-r` to reject non-matching input
 - dmenu options are mouse clickable
+- Added scroll patch, so that long options, typically urls are not cut off.

 ## Installation